Directed by Rian Johnson

-- Wham Episode: While the entire season is one big Wham episode after each other, many a fan will admit that this is THE wham episode for the series.
-Uncle Jack's crew kill Hank and Gomez, take 6 of the 7 barrels of cash, go their separate ways with Walt, and take Jesse into custody so they can debrief him and have him teach Todd to cook Blue Sky.
+- Wham Episode: The whammiest episode of all.
+It's revealed that Hank and Gomez lost the gun battle with the Nazis.
+Afterwards, Uncle Jack's crew kill Hank and Gomez, take 6 of the 7 barrels of cash, go their separate ways with Walt, and take Jesse into custody so they can debrief him and have him teach Todd to cook Blue Sky.
 Walt personally informs him that apart from poisoning Brock, he was directly responsible for Jane's death, one of Jesse's biggest tragedies.
 Walt Jr. learns everything about his parents' involvement in the drug trade.
 Walt and Skyler get into a fight and Walt Jr. calls the cops on him.
 Walt ends up fleeing, taking Holly with him before leaving her at the fire department after an epiphany, and the episode ends with him getting into a car with Saul's identity-eraser.

 - Wham Line: